srlinuxamericas/ac3-grpc/gribi/README.md

 If you would like to see the full output, try running the above command without the grep.

-We are using a new user `gribic1` for the gRIBI operation.
-This user is created as part of the lab deployment.

 Before we push the route, let's get the current installed gRIBI routes.

 ```